The best daypacks 2023: for alpine treks and wild walks

 Hydration hose has to come over right shoulder

 This generously proportioned daypack has a large main compartment, capable of taking enough gear to see you through a lightweight overnight adventure or multi-day walk if you’re going from hut to hut or using some other accommodation.
 It’s designed primarily for big days in the hills, however, with tailor-made carry hoops for technical items such as trekking poles.
-The ACS (Air Control System) harness is comfortable and easily adjustable (with a pull-forward tightening system), although the waist belt is a bit narrow and the sternum strap can come detached from the pack and get lost if you’re not careful.
+On test, we found the ACS (Air Control System) harness to be comfortable and easily adjustable (with a pull-forward tightening system), although the waist belt is a bit narrow and the sternum strap can come detached from the pack and get lost if you’re not careful.

-The rear of the pack is concaved and a mesh very effectively keeps your back nice and ventilated.
-You can access the main compartment from the front of the pack via a large semi-circular zip that open the pack right up, and is extremely useful for finding buried items without emptying the entire bag on the side of the trail.
-There are loads of pockets and extra storage pouches, so organising your kit is easy.
+The rear of the pack is concaved and a mesh effectively kept our backs nice and ventilated.
+The main compartment is accessible from the front of the pack via a large semi-circular zip that open the pack right up, and is extremely useful for finding buried items without emptying the entire bag on the side of the trail.
+There are loads of pockets and extra storage pouches, so we found organising our kit was easy.

 The lid has two zipped pockets, one on the inside and one on the outside.
 There is a huge pouch on the front of the pack for stashing larger items you want to keep easy access to (such as maps and waterproofs) and deep bucket pockets on either side, for water bottles or a multitude of other things.
 The pack has an internal pouch and Velcro hanging hook for a hydration bladder, with the portal for the hose on the right shoulder.